hpe-storage/scod/docs/csi_driver/deployment.md

 [Helm](https://helm.sh) is the package manager for Kubernetes.
 Software is being delivered in a format designated as a "chart".
 Helm is a [standalone CLI](https://helm.sh/docs/intro/install/) that interacts with the Kubernetes API server using your `KUBECONFIG` file.

-The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).
+The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
 The chart only supports Helm 3 from version 1.3.0 of the HPE CSI Driver.
 In an effort to avoid duplicate documentation, please see the chart for instructions on how to deploy the CSI driver using Helm.

-- Go to the chart on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).
+- Go to the chart on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).

 ## Operator